Boxing: Britain's Ogogo shocks favorite

-LONDON (Reuters) - British middleweight Anthony Ogogo caused the first big boxing shock of the Olympics on Thursday, upsetting gold medal favorite Evhen Khytrov in front of a vociferous crowd that included Queen Elizabeth’s husband Prince Philip.
+LONDON (Reuters) - Britain’s Anthony Ogogo caused the first big boxing shock of the London Olympics on Thursday, upsetting the favorite for middleweight gold in front of a vociferous crowd that included Queen Elizabeth’s husband Prince Philip.

-Ogogo, whose hopes of making it to his first Olympics were nearly ruined by a serious shoulder injury last year, became the first Briton to reach the quarter-finals after he beat the Ukrainian world amateur champion by the tightest of margins.
+Ogogo, whose hopes of making it to his first Olympics were nearly ruined by a serious shoulder injury last year, became the first Briton to reach the quarter-finals after he beat Ukrainian world amateur champion Evhen Khytrov by the tightest of margins.

 After an anxious three minute wait, the longest for a decision at the Games so far, the 23-year-old Briton was deemed the winner and fell to his knees before leaping around the ring and beating his chest to the delight of a packed house.